- Youth Sports and Fitness

--Team sports compete on Rock Island and in Quad Cities youth leagues.
+-Team sports compete on Rock Island Arsenal Island and/or in Quad City youth leagues.

 -Teams are formed based on the number of participants and the age of the youth.

-CYS offers a variety of sports (co-ed) throughout the year:
+Examples of sports CYS offers (co-ed) throughout the year::

 Winter - Basketball and Cheerleading